-Individuals - £45 for counselling therapy, £55 for EMDR per session.
+Individuals - £40 to £45 for counselling therapy, £50 to £60 for EMDR per session.
 Discounts available for clients on low income

 Couples - 60 minute session on a sliding scale (income dependent) from £60 to £45 per session

 If you wish to discuss your issues informally, please give me a call before arranging an initial session.
-Daytime and evening appointments are available in Bolton, Chorley and Preston areas.
-Telephone and Skype sessions offered nationwide.
+Daytime and evening appointments are available in Bolton, Chorley and Preston.
+Telephone and Zoom sessions offered nationwide.